kmabrahamson/personal_site/_posts/2016-12-19-what-i-learned-after-talking-high-school.markdown

 To a room of high school students.

 Remembering myself in high school gave me a little pause, but I was still genuinely excited to talk about the field for a group of teens presumably interested in the material.
-Most of the talks I've given by now have been for professional peers or those putting the work in to join the ranks, so this was a very new experience.
+Most of the tech talks I've given by now have been for professional peers or those putting the work in to join the ranks, so this was a very new experience.
 A few weeks out, here are my thoughts about what worked and what I'd do differently.

 # Know Your Audience
 I'm so glad I got in touch with the teacher ahead of time to get a sense of the curriculum and where the students were in the syllabus.
 I was able to gear my talk towards the concerns of front-end development and knew not to drop a bunch of technobabble that wouldn't mean anything to a bunch of kids who'd been working with Photoshop, HTML and CSS coming later in the course.
 I ended up giving a talk that covered a lot about Agile, client communication, wire-framing, and other concepts that they could relate with their project-based coursework.